quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 file schema URIs" registry but MUST NOT use a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>`.
 URIs that contain a domain name SHOULD also contain a month-date in the form mmyyyy.
-For example, "https://example.org/072024/globallyuniquefileschema".
+For example, "https://example.org/072024/globallyuniquelogfileschema".
 The definition of the log file schema and assignment of the URI MUST have been authorized by the owner of the domain name on or very close to that date.
 This avoids problems when domain names change ownership.
 The URI does not need to be dereferencable, allowing for confidential use or to cover the case where the log file schema continues to be used after the organization that defined them ceases to exist.

 The "qlog log file schema URIs" registry operates under the Expert Review policy, per {{Section 4.5 of !RFC8126}}.
-When reviewing requests, the expert MUST check that the URI is appropriate to the concrete log file format and satisfies the requirements in this section.
-A request to register a private or non-standard log schema URI using a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>` MUST be rejected.
+When reviewing requests, the expert MUST check that the URI is appropriate to the concrete log file schema and satisfies the requirements in this section.
+A request to register a private or non-standard log file schema URI using a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>` MUST be rejected.

 Registration requests should use the following template: